yukomath/laboro_tomato_project/README.md

 # Tomato Ripeness Classification

 This project implements a tomato ripeness classification system using Mask R-CNN.
 The model detects tomatoes in images and classifies them into six ripeness categories.
-It includes dataset preparation, model training, evaluation, and a web application for inference.
+The dataset used is from Laboro Tomato Dataset, and the project covers data preparation, model training, evaluation, and a web application for inference.

 ## 1. Data Prepataion and training
 Link of Notebook